 The newest update of iSpring Suite gives eLearning authors a big advantage – now, they can create accessible content for users with visual impairments.

 The option to create accessible content helps authors to comply with Section 508 of the Rehabilitation Act of 1973, which requires that electronic information be available for individuals with disabilities.
-Despite the fact that Section 508 applies only to federal agencies, many other businesses and organizations aim to make their content fully accessible, just for the sake of making the world a better place to live for people with impairments and reaching a larger audience with no exclusions.
+Despite the fact that Section 508 applies only to federal agencies, many other businesses and organizations aim to make their content fully accessible, as they want to make the world a better place for people with impairments and also to reach a larger audience with no exclusions.